kyma-project/kyma/docs/eventing/03-01-event-processing.md

 ![Eventing flow](./assets/event-mesh-flow.svg)

 1. The Eventing Controller watches the Subscription Custom Resource.
+It determines if there are any new incoming events.

-2. NATS Eventing Controller creates infrastructure for the NATS server.
+2. The NATS Eventing Controller creates infrastructure for the NATS server.

 3. The [Application Connector](https://kyma-project.io/docs/components/application-connector/) publishes events to the NATS publisher proxy.

-4. NATS publisher proxy sends an event to the NATS server.
+4. The NATS publisher proxy sends an event to the NATS server.

 5. The NATS server dispatches events to the NATS Eventing Controller.

-6. NATS Eventing Controller dispatches an event through a Function.
+6. The NATS Eventing Controller dispatches an event through a Function.